Charlotte Paget, Marchioness of Anglesey: Divorce and second marriage

-In 1810, Wellesley divorced Charlotte by an Act of Parliament on the grounds of her adultery with Lord Paget (the eldest son of Henry Paget, 1st Earl of Uxbridge).
+Wellesley divorced Charlotte by a private act of Parliament, Wellesley's Divorce Act 1810 (50 Geo.
+3. c.
+1 Pr.), on the grounds of her adultery with Lord Paget (the eldest son of Henry Paget, 1st Earl of Uxbridge).
 It was claimed that Paget had pursued her ruthlessly and that she had asked her husband to stay close to her in public "for the express purpose of avoiding Lord P's importunities".

 At the divorce trial, several witnesses stated that the couple had an affectionate relationship.
 Charlotte's brother Henry Cadogan challenged Paget to a duel; honour was satisfied, though neither was injured.
 Following the divorce, Wellesley was awarded £24,000 in damages against Paget.
 Referring to the incident in later years, when Paget, now Lord Uxbridge, was assigned to Wellington as his second-in-command at the Battle of Waterloo, Wellington is said to have commented: "Lord Uxbridge has the reputation of running away with everybody he can.
 I’ll take good care he don’t run away with me.”

 In 1810, following Paget's divorce by his wife Caroline, Lady Charlotte and Paget were married.
 Together, Charlotte and her second husband had ten children, of whom seven survived infancy, including: